HL7/davinci-crd/input/pagecontent/hooks.md

 ###### Create or update coverage information
-This response type is used when the CRD Service is aware of additional coverage that is relevant to the current/proposed activity or has updates/corrections to make to the information held by the CRD Client.
+This response type is used when the CRD Server is aware of additional coverage that is relevant to the current/proposed activity or has updates/corrections to make to the information held by the CRD Client.
 For example, the CRD Client might be aware that a patient has coverage with a provider, but not know the plan number, member identifier or other relevant information.
-This response allows the CRD Service to convey that information to the CRD Client and link it to the current/proposed action.
+This response allows the CRD Server to convey that information to the CRD Client and link it to the current/proposed action.
 In theory, this type of response could also be used to convey corrected/additional prior authorization information the payer was aware of, however that functionality is out-of-scope for this release of the implementation guide.

 This response will contain a single suggestion.
-The primary action will either be a suggestion to "update" an existing Coverage instance (if the CRD Client already has one) or to "create" a new Coverage instance if the CRD Service is aware of Coverage that the CRD Client is not.
+The primary action will either be a suggestion to "update" an existing Coverage instance (if the CRD Client already has one) or to "create" a new Coverage instance if the CRD Server is aware of Coverage that the CRD Client is not.
 In addition, the suggestion could include updates on all relevant Request resources to add or remove links to Coverage instances, reflecting which Coverages are relevant to which types of requests.

 For example, this CDS Hook [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) includes a single [Suggestion](https://cds-hooks.hl7.org/2.0/#suggestion) with two [Actions](https://cds-hooks.hl7.org/2.0/#action) - one is to update the [Coverage]({{site.data.fhir.path}}coverage.html) and the second is to update the draft order [MedicationRequest]({{site.data.fhir.path}}medicationrequest.html) to reference the existing Coverage.